-Heart involvement is thought to occur in up to 25 - 40 percent of people with sarcoidosis.
-It can be difficult to diagnose.
-Heart involvement can occur without symptoms.
-It can also appear with heart rhythm abnormalities (too fast or too slow).
-These can cause heart palpitations and lightheadedness.
-Heart involvement can also lead to problems with the heart muscle's ability to pump blood or heart failure.
+Heart involvement is thought to occur in up to 40% of sarcoidosis patients and can be difficult to diagnose.
+Heart involvement can occur without symptoms, can present with heart rhythm abnormalities (too fast or too slow) and can affect the ability of the heart muscle to pump blood.